1910 Italy v France football match: Aftermath

 La Stampa characterised the game as "quite one-sided" and mentioned that it had failed to meet expectations, noting that the home team was superior in both physicality and technique.
-In detail, it reported Debernardi distinguished himself for his pace, Rizzi, Lana and Boiocchi for their precise low passing.
+Specifically, it reported that Debernardi distinguished himself for his pace, and Rizzi, Lana, and Boiocchi for their precise low passing.
 Only Cevenini was reported to fall short of his teammates, due to a sprain.
 In addition, it remarked Italy could have won with a higher deficit had Pro Vercelli players been able to play, while France could not employ their best players.
 La Gazzetta dello Sport praised captain Calì's offensive abilities and his capacity to provide key passess to his teammates.

 In contrast, L'Auto reported that French players were already exhausted due to the long journey to reach Italy, and that they had troubles playing in a "scorching heat".